raspberrypilearning/3D-scene/en/step_5.md

 if on edge, bounce
 ```

-If you want some  more information explore [Animate using motion](https://learning-admin.raspberrypi.org/en/projects/interactive-animation/3) in Challenge 1 Interactive animation.
+For more information, explore [Animate using motion](https://learning-admin.raspberrypi.org/en/projects/interactive-animation/3) in Challenge 1 Interactive animation.

---- /task ---

---- task ---

 Get your sprite changing costumes: